 These checkout Page & add to Cart test cases serve as a critical measure to validate the reliability and efficiency of platforms, contributing to an enhanced online shopping experience.

-The post-purchase experience and how your website can contribute to it are highly important parts of the online retail experience.
+The post-purchase experience and how your website can contribute are important to the online retail experience.
 It’s the first step your customer takes when making a purchase, so if you can make that step better than everyone else, you have a significant advantage over your competitors.